CalderaWP/caldera/README.md

 # Caldera

+This repository is the home of the Caldera framework.
+The Caldera framework is one standard set of tools that we -- CalderWP -- use for developing our WordPress plugins and WordPress-powered applications.
+It is not [Caldera Forms](https://calderaforms.com).
+It is the spirtual child of Caldera Forms that is being used to build the next version of Caldera Forms, Caldera Forms Pro and other Caldera products.
 This is a monorepo.
 Code is organized into packages that will be installable separately via npm or Composer.

+## Documentation
+A proper documentation site with generated code reference will be created soon.
+This part of the documentation will be generated from phpdoc blocks and jsdocs blocks that exist in the code and you can read now.

+In addition, the markdown files in `/docs` and all of the README.md files in the codebase -- each package has one, some directories of the packages have one -- will be used in the documentation site.
+For now, you can read them on Github or locally.

+The `docs` directory contains mainly cheat sheets about testing and React so I didn't have to keep looking for things.
+If you find a bit of code you're always cutting and pasting, please put it there for others/ you in the future.

+### The First Person
+The documentation often is in the first person.
+"I" is Josh.

+### The docs may be wrong.
+Sorry.
+If the docs are wrong, it could be a bug, open an issue please.
+It could be that I documented how it will work before making it work.
+Slack me if confused.

 ## Install